-3. A dissertation of not more than 10,000 words (excluding bibliography and descriptive catalogue or similar factual matter, but including notes and appendices) the subject to be selected from Schedules A-D. Candidates must upload their dissertations to the Assignments section of the course WebLearn site not later than noon on the Friday of the sixth week of Trinity Full Term and should bear the candidate's examination number but not his or her name.
+A dissertation of not more than 10,000 words may be substituted for one pair of pre-set essays in respect of one option, but only for 2 and 3 - that is, a dissertation may NOT be substituted for the option paper from List A. Candidates must upload their dissertations to the Assignments section of the course WebLearn site not later than noon on the Monday of the fifth week of the Hilary Full Term.